Content Distribution Channels in 2023: A Comprehensive Guide

 PPC

-PPC is most effective when you have a well thought-out call-to-action in place.
+PPC is most effective when you have a well-thought-out call-to-action in place.
 What do you want people to do once they have clicked your link?
-What is the desired outcome?
-For instance, if you want to increase sales, you might want to link to your shopping page.
-If you want to expand your social media following, you could link to one of your social platforms.
+What are your desired results?
+For example, if you want to increase sales, you may want to link to your shopping page.
+You could link to one of your social media platforms if you want to expand your following.

 Paid Social